Sugar cookie icing recipe. Indeed, my exceptional Supreme Royal Icing wins over all of the other recipes hands down.

 Cons:

--racks are rectangular in shape instead of square.
+-Racks are rectangular in shape instead of square.
 It's so close that when placing the racks in, you have to turn the rack sometimes to slide them in.
+Easy remedy.
+I took a twist tie and twisted it around the front edge of all the shelves.
+No problem!

-I also use Teflon baking sheets over the stainless steel racks, that's the brown you see in my photos here.
+I also use Teflon baking sheets over the stainless steel racks, which is the brown you see in my photos here.
 This assures the cookies' bottoms do not get dry.

 I place the cookies with their first coat or color in for 15 minutes on the lowest heat.
 They are then ready for the next color.